pinenuthome/pinenut/README.md

 # pinenut
 A machine learning framework, which developed by Neil Jiang.
 It supports define-by-run computational graph and automatically calculate the gradients of functions.
+It supports GPU acceleration.
-It is also flexible and easy to understand.
+It is powerful, flexible and easy to understand.